unitymakesus/tcf/wp-content/plugins/metronet-tag-manager/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Modify your theme's `header.php` to include `<?php do_action( 'body_open' ); ?>` right after the opening `<body>` tag.
 4. Go to the plugin's settings and input your Google Tag Manager data.

+> <strong>Note</strong>: if you are using WordPress 5.2. and up, contact your theme developer and ask them to insert `<?php wp_body_open(); ?>` just after the opening body tag of their theme.
+Here is some code to <a href="https://gist.github.com/ronalfy/6b7f43e70e644320aba67d1876a0aeff">show the theme developer to make it compatible with Metronet Tag Manager</a>.

 For custom values, <a href="https://github.com/ronalfy/metronet-tag-manager#filtering-variables">please see the filters section on GitHub</a>.